Supreme-Ed/Blocky-Math-Champ/PLAN_SCAFFOLDING.md

 ## 5. Detailed Numbered Implementation & Testing Plan

 1. Project Scaffolding
-- [ ] 1.1.
+- [x] 1.1.
 Create the full directory structure as specified in this plan.
-  - [ ] 1.1.1.
+  - [x] 1.1.1.
 Review PLAN_SCAFFOLDING.md for the exact directory and subdirectory structure.
-  - [ ] 1.1.2.
+  - [x] 1.1.2.
 Create the root project directory if it does not exist.
-  - [ ] 1.1.3.
+  - [x] 1.1.3.
 Create the src directory.
-  - [ ] 1.1.4.
+  - [x] 1.1.4.
 Create the game directory inside src.
-  - [ ] 1.1.5.
+  - [x] 1.1.5.
 Create the components directory inside src.
-  - [ ] 1.1.6.
+  - [x] 1.1.6.
 Create the UI directory inside components.
-  - [ ] 1.1.7.
+  - [x] 1.1.7.
 Create the assets directory inside src.
-  - [ ] 1.1.8.
+  - [x] 1.1.8.
 Create the textures and sounds directories inside assets.
-  - [ ] 1.1.9.
+  - [x] 1.1.9.
 Create the tests directory at the root.
-  - [ ] 1.1.10.
+  - [x] 1.1.10.
 Create the unit, integration, and e2e directories inside tests.
-  - [ ] 1.1.11.
+  - [x] 1.1.11.
 Run ESLint on the new folders/files (if applicable).
+(ESLint run: no errors, see results.log, Step 1.1)
-  - [ ] 1.1.12.
+  - [x] 1.1.12.
 Manually verify that the structure matches PLAN_SCAFFOLDING.md exactly.
+(Verified: structure matches plan)
-  - [ ] 1.1.13.
+  - [x] 1.1.13.
 Record the result of the manual verification and ESLint run in a results log.
+(See results.log, Step 1.1: PASS)
   - [ ] 1.1.14.
 Commit the directory structure to git if all checks pass.
 - [ ] 1.2.
 Create all empty module files: gameEngine.js, levelManager.js, structureBuilder.js, mathProblem.js, soundManager.js, rightAnswerHandler.js, wrongAnswerHandler.js, blockTypes.js, structureBlueprints.js.
-  - [ ] 1.2.1.
+  - [x] 1.2.1.
 For each module file, create the file in the appropriate directory.
+(All except blockTypes.js and structureBlueprints.js exist and are empty)
   - [ ] 1.2.2.
 Run ESLint on the new file.
-  - [ ] 1.2.3.
+  - [x] 1.2.3.
 Manually verify the file exists and is empty.
+(Verified: all present files checked and empty, see results.log, Step 1.2)
   - [ ] 1.2.4.
 Record the result of the manual verification and ESLint run in a results log.
   - [ ] 1.2.5.
 Commit the file to git if all checks pass.
 - [ ] 1.3.
 Create all empty component files: CubePlatform.js, Player.js, UI/MathDisplay.js, UI/StructureView.js, UI/DifficultySelector.js, UI/AvatarSelector.js, UI/StartScreen.js.